Satlani/DPS-Challenge-/README.md

 # DPS-2022

-## AI Mission For the DPS Program
+## AI Challenge For the DPS Program

 The code, plots, JSON endpoints and heroku webapp linked to this repository provides a method to visualise and predict historically the number of accidents per category and to forecast the values for the future.
-The method is applied to a data set which contains the monthly values for traffic accidents in Munich until the end of 2020.
+The method is applied to a data set which contains the monthly values for traffic accidents in Munich until the end of 2021.
 Forecasting from the Heroku Web Application can be done for each 3 distinct Accident Category i.e. Alcohol, Traffic and Escape.

 The Link Of The Heroku Web Application is -> https://accidentdps.herokuapp.com/